fastapi/sqlmodel/docs/tutorial/insert.md

 For example, if we have a web application, we would normally have a single **session** per request.

-We would re-use the same **engine** in all the code, everywhere in the application (shared by all the requests).
+We would reuse the same **engine** in all the code, everywhere in the application (shared by all the requests).
 But for each request, we would create and use a new **session**.
 And once the request is done, we would close the session.

 The first step is to import the `Session` class: